Online Verification Single-player Games

 What It Helps With

-- Explain the difference between lot verification codes and Denuvo verification codes.
+- Explain the difference between lot mystery codes and Denuvo mystery codes.

 - Clarify scenarios where a code may be needed each time the game starts.